kwankhede/Option-Price-Calculator/README.md

 ## Introduction

+A stock option is the right to buy or sell a stock at an agreed price and date.
+The two types of options used for different situations are either calls, betting a stock will increase in value , or puts, betting a stock will decrease in value (however this is not always true, discussed at the end).
+Each options contract represents 100 shares of that stock.

 The European Option Price Calculator is a tool for calculating the prices of European call and put options using the Black-Scholes-Merton (BSM) model.
 It also calculates the Greeks (delta, gamma, vega, theta, and rho) for the specified option.

 ## Usage